kavyach18/Js-Caluculator/README.md

 # Calculator App

 This app can do arthemetic opertions such as addition, subtraction, multiplication and division following the BODMAS principle.
+The styling of calculator app is inspired from iphone's calculator.

 - index.html contains html code
 - style.css is used for styling of the calculator to make it more appealing.